red-hat-storage/ocs-ci/docs/usage.md

 #### Deployment via UI

-To enable UI deployment please pass `--ocsci-conf conf/ocsci/ui_deployment.yaml` In addition, the function `ui_deployment_conditions` checks if the cluster type is supported for installation via UI At the moment, UI deployment is possible for the following platforms:
+To enable UI deployment please pass `--ocsci-conf conf/ocsci/ui_deployment.yaml` In addition, the function `ui_deployment_conditions` checks if the deployment type, OCP/OCS version or platform is supported for installation via UI, and if not it will back off and deploy OCS via CLI.
+At the moment, UI deployment is possible for the following platforms:
 - AWS
 - vSphere